ubclaunchpad/LP-website/handbook/recruitment/overview.md

 * **Beginner**: 1st or 2nd year student OR student from any major/faculty with interest in UX AND 1 simple case study
 * **Experienced**: 1-3 comprehensive case studies OR 1 or more UX design internships AND interest in mentorship

-Our goal is to recruit a 60-40 ratio with 60% being beginners and 40% being experienced.
-This is to provide support to beginner designers as well as keeping a efficient and productive environment.
+To provide support to our less experienced members and ensure a productive environment for everyone, when recruiting we aim to have:
+* around 60% of the design team be "beginners".
+* at least 40% of design team (including lead) be "experienced".

 Given these goals, we would require our applicants to have the following:
-* At least 1 case study showcasing their design skills.
+* At least 1 case study or showcase of design work (pdfs, word doc etc.)